-Statistically significant results from a double-blind Phase II clinical trial in healthy adults (aged 18 to 28 years) conducted in 2004 demonstrated that protective antibody responses were achieved faster (two vaccinations over two months compared to three over six months) with HEPLISAV than with Engerix-B Recipients of HEPLISAV more rapidly achieved seroprotection after each dose when compared to Engerix-B (79% and 100% seroprotection one month after on and two doses administered over consecutive one month periods, respectively, compared to 12% and 64% for the Engerix-B-treated group).
+Statistically significant results from a double-blind Phase II clinical trial in healthy adults (aged 18 to 28 years) conducted in 2004 showed that HEPLISAV induced a more robust and durable antibody response than Engerix-B. Results from this trial demonstrated that protective antibody responses were achieved faster (two vaccinations over two months compared to three over six months) and were maintained longer with HEPLISAV than with Engerix-B. Recipients of HEPLISAV more rapidly achieved seroprotection after each dose when compared to Engerix-B (79% and 100% seroprotection one month after one and two doses administered over one month, respectively, compared to 12% and 64% for the Engerix-B-treated group).
 The 100% seroprotection achieved by the HEPLISAV-treated group after only two doses was sustained more than one year later.
-The Engerix-B treated group required three doses to achieve 98% seroprotection, which was measured at 90% six months later.
+The Engerix-B treated group required three doses to achieve 98% seroprotection, which fell to 90% six months later.